mediachain/mediachain/rfc/mediachain-rfc-2.md

 #### Peer Injection Attacks

 A Peer can attempt to poison the blockchain by injecting invalid transactions with dangling pointers.
-Similary it can attempt to flood the system with duplicate transactions.
+Similarly, it can attempt to flood the system with duplicate transactions.
 Both scenarios can be simply defended by requiring peers to verify all transactions as new, not just client transactions.

 A variation of the poisoning attack is for a peer to attempt to commit invalid blocks, containing invalid journal entries or extending an arbitrary blockchain.
-In order to be robust against such cases, peers must also verify commited blocks before accepting them as the new blockchain pointer.
+In order to be robust against such cases, peers must also verify committed blocks before accepting them as the new blockchain pointer.

 Another flooding attack scenario is for a peer to attempt to generate a flood of valid transactions without originating them from a client.
 This scenario is mitigated by the requirement for all transactions to require Proof of Work regardless of origin.